Trelissick Park Group logo

 Tree Lucerne

-Like many of Wellington's parks and reserves, a common source of destructive weeds in Trelissick Park is from people dumping their green-waste.
-Please don't contribute to the problem and dispose of your green-waste thoughtfully.
+Like many of Wellington's parks and reserves, a common source of destructive weeds in Trelissick Park is people dumping their green-waste.
+Please don't contribute to the problem, and dispose of your green-waste thoughtfully.

 Trelissick Park Group